algolia/instantsearch/packages/instantsearch-specs/content/widgets/hierarchical-menu.md

     description: the root div of the widget
   - name: .ais-HierarchicalMenu--noRefinement
     description: the root div of the widget with no refinement
-  - name: .ais-HierarchicalMenu-header
-    description: the header of the widget (optional)
-  - name: .ais-HierarchicalMenu-body
-    description: the body of the widget
   - name: .ais-HierarchicalMenu-searchBox
     description: the search box of the widget
   - name: .ais-HierarchicalMenu-list